sturteva/SurvivingSpace/README.md

 Step 1: make clean
 Step 2: make all
-Step 3: ./survivingSpace
+Step 3: Ensure console window size is at least 153 columns wide Step 4: ./survivingSpace
-Step 4: Play and enjoy the game!
+Step 5: Play and enjoy the game!